-Robert Jackler, a physician and the for the Stanford Research into the Impact of Tobacco Advertising project, sees the “Thank you, Scientist” series as a sleight of hand.
+Robert Jackler, a physician and the principal investigator for the Stanford Research into the Impact of Tobacco Advertising project, sees the “Thank you, Scientist” series as a sleight of hand.

 “The scientists interviewed for the ‘Thank you, Scientists’ segment as well as for the other segments in the sponsored content series were displayed by Philip Morris as though they were trophies endorsing the Philip Morris brand,” said Jackler.
 “My assumption is they didn’t really understand how they were actually victims being manipulated by a big tobacco company whose ultimate goal with these articles is to sustain and expand their revenue.
 They don’t realize that they’re part of the nefarious propaganda campaign.”

 Richard Daynard, professor of law at Northeastern University and president of the Public Health Advocacy Institute, thinks the Globe turned a blind eye here.
 “The Globe certainly should know what’s going on here, though Philip Morris is paying them good money to keep their gaze averted.”

 Top Globe officials, including Henry (owner and publisher), Linda Pizzuti Henry (CEO), and Kazi Ahemn (vice president, integrated marketing) did not respond to multiple requests for an interview.